Want to know how hackers can hack your account? Do you learn the techniques a hacker can use to hack your account? Then you must give a read to this.

 Phishing and false website

-Another way of executing a phishing attack is to develop fake websites that look exactly like the real ones.
+Another way to execute a phishing attack is to develop fake websites that look exactly like the real ones.
 Attackers may register URLs that mimic those of legitimate sites.
-They usually change the order of letters, such as goolge.com, or use the sub-domains that sound like legitimate domains, such as facebook.com.importantsecurityreview.co.
+They usually change the order of letters, such as goolge.com, or use sub-domains that sound like legitimate domains, such as facebook.com.importantsecurityreview.co.

 The attackers get HTTP’s security certificate to make the website appear authentic, as they own the subdomains.